Fixed versus adjustable loans

-A fixed-rate loan features a fixed payment amount for the entire duration of the mortgage.
-Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
-But generally payment amounts for your fixed-rate loan will be very stable.
+A fixed-rate loan features the same payment amount for the entire duration of the mortgage.
+Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
+But generally monthly payments on your fixed-rate loan will be very stable.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select fixed-rate loans when interest rates are low and they want to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+People select fixed-rate loans because interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a good rate.
 Call Family Mortgage Company of Hawaii, Inc. NMLS #244497 at (808) 935-0678 to learn more.

-ARMs usually start out at a very low rate that usually increases as the loan ages.
+ARMs usually start out at a very low rate that may increase over time.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for borrowers who anticipate moving within three or five years.
-These types of ARMs most benefit people who will sell their house or refinance before the initial lock expires.
+For these loans, the initial rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust.
+Loans like this are often best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans benefit people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (808) 935-0678.
 We answer questions about different types of loans every day.